 Since networking (and probably other peripherals) stop working, it's not really practical for my purposes at 50MHz, so I'm considering this "complete", and will stay at 44MHz for normal usage.

 the easy stuff

-For disks, I'm using the stock floppy drive and caddy-loading CD.
-Rather than a traditional hard drive, I've got a SCSI2SD v6, which is reasonably fast and less likely to die suddenly.
+For disks, I'm using the stock floppy drive (needs to be cleaned/lubed) and caddy-loading CD.
+Rather than a traditional hard drive, I've got a SCSI2SD v6, which is reasonably fast and unlikely to die suddenly.
 I designed a little 3D printed bracket to mount it onto the stock drive tray (files on github).
 I've tested out an enterprise SCA-2 15,000 RPM disk, which was faster and fun to listen to, but even that is fairly old, and I'd rather keep moving parts to a minimum.
 I don't think there's any more ultimate option than those two.

 Display-wise, I'm using an Apple Multiple Scan 15 CRT.
-I wouldn't call it ultimate, but it's period-appropriate and completely adequate.
+I wouldn't call it ultimate, but it's period-appropriate, adequate, and doesn't take up too much space.
 I also maxed out the VRAM at 1MB.

 I've got an Apple Extended Keyboard II, arguably the best keyboard Apple ever made, and a matching Apple Desktop Bus Mouse II, which fucking sucks (not quite the worst Apple mouse, but only because Apple has always made awful mice).

 For connectivity, I have an AAUI to 10BASE-T adapter, which does fine on a modern ethernet network.

 The PSU fan is kinda loud, so I may replace that.
 Maybe even replace the whole PSU with something newer and more efficient.

 There are a few additional (nonexistent) hardware improvements I'd like: